InsightsbyAmanda/advanced-sql-analytics/README.md

 ---

-## 👥 Who It's For
+##  Who It's For
-- 📊 Data Analysts
+- Data Analysts
-- 📉 Business Intelligence Developers
+- Business Intelligence Developers
-- 📚 Learners looking to improve SQL analysis skills
+- Learners looking to improve SQL analysis skills

 ---

 ## ✨ Features
-- ✅ Well-structured and readable queries
+- Well-structured and readable queries
-- 🔄 Reusable logic for dashboards and reporting tools
+- Reusable logic for dashboards and reporting tools
-- ⚡ Clear Descriptive Insights
+- Clear Descriptive Insights
-- 📦 Focus on scalability and performance
+- Focus on scalability and performance

----

-## 🛠️ Usage
-Feel free to copy, modify, or extend these scripts to fit your own projects.
-Each script is focused on a specific analytic purpose and can be used independently or combined for deeper insights.